teddit-net/teddit/README.md

 ## Roadmap

-* More themes, not just white or dark
 * HLS video streaming?
 (Would require browser JavaScript)
 * Onion site
 * User login, so people can use their Reddit account through teddit to comment and up/downvote posts etc.